Prathamesh-Jawahire/adobe-grand-final/README.md

 # Adobe PDF Intel

 Adobe PDF Intel is a full‑stack web application for rapid, AI‑assisted document intelligence.
-It lets you upload PDFs, select text in‑document, and instantly obtain insights, summaries, podcasts (TTS), and cross‑document “relevant sections” — all via a modern, responsive UI.
+It lets you upload PDFs, select text in‑document, and instantly obtain insights, summaries, podcasts (TTS), and cross‑document “relevant sections” — all via a modern, responsive UI and deliberately simple ui to target larger customers.

 Backend: FastAPI (port 8000)
 Frontend: Next.js (port 3000)